Submitting an Appeal

 The appeal application must be complete with all supporting letters attached to the appeal form.

 The completed appeal form must be submitted to the Question & Answer Center, Daytona Beach Campus, or to the Falcon Center on any campus.
 Reasonable accommodations will be made for distance learning students who are unable to come to one of the College campus locations.

-Prior to submitting an appeal, please read carefully and completely the information at the Appeal Procedures - Criteria and Deadlines link.
+Prior to submitting an appeal, please read carefully and completely the information at the Appeal Policies - Criteria and Deadlines link.
 Please remember that in order for appeals to be accepted, they must be submitted within the established time frame allowed.

 Incomplete and unsigned appeal forms without the required supporting letters(on official letterhead) will not be processed and WILL BE DENIED.

 Examples of acceptable documentation include:

 - Dated and signed letters on official letterhead from an attorney, physician, or ordained clergy explaining the extenuating circumstances that prevented you from completing the course or semester.
 Other examples of acceptable documents include:

 - Written statements on official letterhead;